hyprland-community/pyprland/site/versions/2.3.5/toggle_special.md

 Allows moving the focused window to a special workspace and back (based on the visibility status of that workspace).

-It's a companion of `togglespecialworkspace` Hyprland's command which toggles a special workspace's visibility.
+It's a companion of the `togglespecialworkspace` Hyprland's command which toggles a special workspace's visibility.

 You most likely will need to configure the two commands for a complete user experience, eg: